Len Waters Estate, New South Wales

 Len Waters Estate is a small industrial estate of Sydney, in the state of New South Wales, Australia.
 Len Waters Estate is located 39 kilometres south-west of the Sydney central business district, in the local government area of the City of Liverpool.

 Background

-It was named in honour of Len Waters, the first Aboriginal Australian military aviator.
+The estate was named in honour of Len Waters, the first Aboriginal Australian military aviator.
 Along with Elizabeth Hills, Len Waters Estate used to be part of a greater Cecil Hills until being developed by Mirvac.
 Len Waters Estate occupies land formerly part of Hoxton Park Airport.
-This small industrial suburb mostly consists of two distribution centres, a Transit Systems bus depot and a Bunnings Warehouse hardware store.
+This small industrial suburb mostly consists of two distribution centres, a Transit Systems bus depot and a Bunnings hardware store.